 Collioure is only a few kilometres north of the Spanish border.
 Located on the Mediterranean coast of southern France, this small village is built around a small port with narrow maze-like cobblestone streets.
-Here the long, dark wall of the Pyrenees runs headlong to meet the Mediterranean.
-Not as famous as its neighbouring village Banyuls, it has a very charming seaside ambiance and has all the characters a seaside village would have.
+Not as famous as its neighbour Banyuls-sur-Mer, it has a very charming seaside ambiance and has all the characters a seaside village would have.

 Maze of picturesque alleys

-During our summer vacation, our family spent a whole day in this lovely village.
-It was an extremely hot day with 41°C air temperature.
+During our summer vacation in the French Pyrenees, our family spent a whole day in this lovely village.
+It was an extremely hot day with 40°C air temperature.
 We parked our car far outside and took the free shuttle bus arrived at the village centre.
-Before we reach the beach side, we had already lost in the maze of picturesque alleys.
+Before we reach the beachside, we had already lost in the maze of picturesque alleys.
 We couldn’t resist the attractive products from those beautiful local shops and stopped at shops one after the other, bought a French hat, some pictures, and sweets.

 At some places, staircases lead the way from one narrow street to the other.
 And, at some corners, where no shops are present, were very quiet during the mid of the day.

-We didn’t know how many hours we spent in the shops and wandered up and down the staircases until it was lunchtime.
-Most of the eateries were near the beach side.
+Most of the eateries were near the beachside.
 Those restaurants had very appealing settings.
-We opted for the one directly next to the beach, with the view to the Royal Castle on the one side and the Lighthouse to the other side.
-All tables were lined up and facing to the seaside.
-As a fishing port, Collioure is a prime site for enjoying fresh fish, grilled shellfish (calamari, king prawns, oysters…) or the gorgeous seafood platters.
-We ordered seafood salad as our starter.
-It had Scampi, raw tuna slices, and other treasures from the sea.
+We opted for Le Copacabana, whose terrace is directly next to the beach, with the view to the Royal Castle on the one side and the Lighthouse to the other side.
+All tables were facing the seaside.
+As a fishing port, Collioure is a prime site for enjoying fresh fish, grilled shellfish (calamari, king prawns, oysters…), or seafood platters.
+We ordered the seafood salad as our starter.
+It had scampi, raw tuna slices, and other treasures from the sea.
 Its amount was nearly the equivalent of the main course.

-The tunas are usually caught in the Mediterranean and distributed from Port Vendres, another small fishing village next to Collioure.
-That’s why seafood isn’t so expansive, though the quality is very good.
-A seafood starter we tried cost only 15 Euro.
+The tunas are usually caught in the Mediterranean and distributed from Port Vendres.
+Our seafood starter cost only 15 Euro.
 All main courses are mainly seafood as well.
-Our waiter spoke standard English.
+The waiter who served us spoke standard English.
 He looked like a university student.
 We did not order any drinks, but he kept serving us free ice-cold table water.
-We relaxed there for several hours.
+Regardless its premium location, the quality of the food and the value for the money is high.

-It is worth to mention that a typical Catalan specialty is the anchovies.
-Anchovies are made in traditional and artisan style.
+It is worth to mention that a typical Catalan specialty is the anchovies made in traditional and artisan style.
 You can join a tour to learn how the workers make the anchovies and then to taste it when they are prepared.
-Please visit the local tourist information centre for the detail updated information.
+Please visit the local tourist information centre for the updated information.

 Notre-Dame-des-Anges and its bell tower

-The left side of the restaurant is a lighthouse, which was converted into the church, Notre-Dame-des-Anges (the Church of Our Lady of the Angels).
-It has a rich and exceptional interior design, especially the high altar, designed by the Catalan artist Joseph Sunyer, carved wood and covered with a sheet gold.
-The bell tower served as a beacon, then as a prison.
+The left side of the restaurant Le Copacabana is a lighthouse, which was converted into the church, Notre-Dame-des-Anges (the Church of Our Lady of the Angels).
+It has a rich and exceptional interior design, especially the high altar designed by the Catalan artist Joseph Sunyer, carved wood, and covered with sheet gold.
+The bell tower served as a beacon, but then as a prison.
 It was connected to the church in 1693 and thus became its bell tower.
-In 1810, the dome rose to give it its present appearance.

 To the right side of the restaurant is the Royal Castle.
 It used to belong to the Aragon Kings as a summer residence, who had originally created the Kingdom of Majorca.
 In the 12th century, Collioure was part of the Majorca Kingdom.
 Later the Spanish Hapsburgs strengthened and reinforced the castle.
 Until 1642, the fortress then passed into the hands of the French.